RapidsAtHKUST/CommunityDetectionCodes/README.md

 And I recommend you to use jetbrains' ide namely clion, pycharm and intellij to read related codes.

+Some Non-Overlapping Community Detections Algorithms could be found in [NonOverlappingCodes](NonOverlappingCodes).

 I also write a community-detection survey in [Survey](Survey), you can have a look, if interested.

 ##Algorithms